January 6-19 | Goa, India

-This experience of complete immersion in the breath is the beginning of Hatha Yoga.
-In this special course, we explore that experience through the potent practice of traditional Ashtanga Vinyasa.
-The course will consist of daily morning Mysore practices, followed by instruction in Pranayama (according to the methods of the Krishnamacharya lineage), and a series of afternoon workshops designed to illumine our theme.
+Morning Mysore practices, followed by instruction in Pranayama, and a series of afternoon workshops designed to illumine our theme.
 Some workshops will explore practical aspects of asana, bandha, mudra, and meditation, while others will be pure philosophy.

 This course is designed to accommodate practitioners of all kinds.
-No special proficiency is expected, and people with injuries, health challenges, and other limitations are totally welcome to participate.
+No special proficiency is expected, and people with injuries, health challenges, and other limitations are absolutely welcome to participate.
 The only intelligent approach to Ashtanga is to modify and adapt the postures to our current circumstance, so that we can practice just as we are.
-If you have any questions about the content of the course, please contact me directly.
+If you have any questions about the content of the course, feel free to contact me directly.

 Sunday 1/6 The Breath of Ashtanga